 Get detail information about how you can spoof your location from every intruder.

-Even the devices that have been switched off, can be turned on without you ever noticing.
-Ever wondered why are you bombarded with the ads of something you had just discussed with your friend?
+Even the devices that have been switched off can be turned on without you ever noticing.
+Ever wondered why you are bombarded with the ads of something you had just discussed with your friend?
 Speaking of ads, there is a reason Mark Zuckerberg keeps his camera and microphone tapped all the time.
 And the reason is, he knows!

 Obviously, that is one side of the coin.
 As per Snowden’s revelations, the NSA spends over 200 million dollars a year to make devices’ security vulnerable.
 Such mammoth amount is spent on collaborations with tech giants – creating backdoors for surveillance.

-Another incident brought in the limelight was NSA-RSA collaboration where National Security Agency paid RSA USD $10 million to create a backdoor and distribute compromised encryption tools.
-Over the years, RSA has been claiming that their relationship with the NSA has changed, however, we strongly believe in this notion: once a thief, always a thief.
+Another incident brought in the limelight was NSA-RSA collaboration where National Security Agency paid RSA USD 10 million to create a backdoor and distribute compromised encryption tools.
+Over the years, RSA has been claiming that their relationship with the NSA has changed.
+However, we strongly believe in this notion: once a thief, always a thief.

 Of course, these are a few known incidents.
 There must be hundreds of such collaborations that we are not aware of.
-Alliances that are still operational, and spying on us along with the NSA, from the shadows.
+Alliances that are still operational and spying on us along with the NSA, from the shadows.

 Further, we are strong promoters of privacy and anonymity and have come up with guidelines with which you can secure yourself from online surveillance and stop the NSA from breaching your privacy.